US military targets Houthi antiship cruise missiles in preemptive strikes

 — U.S. Central Command (@CENTCOM) February 22, 2024

-On Thursday, the Israeli military said its Arrow missile defence system intercepted an air attack from the direction of the Red Sea as sirens sounded in the port city of Eilat.
+The Israeli military said on Thursday that its Arrow missile defence system intercepted an air attack from the direction of the Red Sea as sirens sounded in the port city of Eilat.

 In a post on Telegram, an Israeli army spokesperson did not say who was responsible for the attack.
 The Houthis have previously claimed to have fired drones and ballistic missiles towards Israel, including Eilat.